Rust’s hat trick leads Penguins past Islanders 6-3

 On Thursday night, it was recently promoted forward Radim Zohorna scoring on his first shot in the NHL in a shutout victory over the reeling Sabres.

-On Saturday night, it was Gaudreau scoring his first NHL goal in more than two years that got Pittsburgh rolling.
-He finished off a rush by taking a crossing pass from Sam Lafferty and flipping it over Sorokin’s glove 5:49 into the first period.
+On Saturday night, it was Gaudreau scoring his first NHL goal since Dec.
+31, 2018 that got Pittsburgh rolling.
+He finished off a rush by taking a crossing pass from Lafferty and flipping it over Sorokin’s glove 5:49 into the first period.

 Rodrigues made it 2-0 just past the period’s midway point when his shot from the top of the circle threaded through a sea of bodies and into the net.
 The shots were two of just four the Penguins managed in the first period.
 The Islanders kept Jarry significantly busier.
 But when Pittsburgh came out flying in the second, New York had little response.

-Crosby then picked up career point 1,302 just 1:52 later when his touch pass from the goal line found Rust wide open coming down the slot.
-Rust’s 12th of the season zipped past Sorokin, who was summoned to the bench moments later by coach Barry Trotz in favor of Varlamov.
-The loss ended the longest winning streak by a rookie goaltender in franchise history.

-Varlamov didn’t fare much better than Sorokin, giving up a juicy rebound off Kris Letang’s slap shot from the point that Rust pounced on and jabbed into the open net just 2:03 after Varlamov entered.

 New York scored three straight, eventually pulling within one on Eberle’s sixth of the season with 2:27 remaining.
-The Islanders had several chances to get closer thanks to a penalty on Rust, but Rust exited the box to find the puck loose at center ice.
-He raced to the empty net to seal it.
+The Islanders had several chances to get closer thanks to the penalty on Rust.
+Jarry made a series of quality stops to keep New York at bay, though Barzal liked the way the Islanders tilted the ice in the third.

-The Penguins improved to 10-2-1 in their last 13 games, a surge that has been required to keep pace with the Capitals and Islanders.
-The loss was just New York’s third setback in regulation since Feb.
-22 as Pittsburgh, Washington and the Islanders have separated themselves from the rest of the division.
+“We didn’t shrink,” Barzal said.
+“We tried to push.
+We had a great push at the end.”

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports